Pbat24/vscode-server-container/README.md

 - OPTIONS - This variable passes options used to configure the VS Code Server start-up.
     - d allows the server to accept connections without tokens
     - h displays the usage printout
 - WDIR - Overrides the default working directory.
-Using a directory that doesnât exist will cause the container to fail when starting
+Using a directory that doesn't exist will cause the container to fail when starting
 - PORT - Overrides the default web port of 8000

 ```bash